 Editor’s note: David Gewirtz is Director of the U.S. Strategic Perspective Institute and Editor-in-Chief of the ZATZ magazines.
-He is a leading Presidential scholar specializing in White House email.
+He is one of America's foremost cyber-security experts and a top expert on saving and creating jobs.
 He is a member of FBI InfraGard, the Cyberterrorism Advisor for the International Association for Counterterrorism & Security Professionals, a columnist for The Journal of Counterterrorism and Homeland Security, and has been a guest commentator for the Nieman Watchdog of the Nieman Foundation for Journalism at Harvard University.
 He is a faculty member at the University of California, Berkeley extension, a recipient of the Sigma Xi Research Award in Engineering and was a candidate for the 2008 Pulitzer Prize in Letters.

 Filed under: 360° Radar • David Gewirtz • Economy • Finance • Immigration • What You Will Be Talking About Today